Construction Accident

 • Permanent injury or partial disability.

-Punitive damages – In some rare case, New York courts will also award punitive damages.
-These are for situations where there was extreme negligence, recklessness, or egregious or immoral conduct.
+In some rare cases, New York courts will also award punitive damages.
+These are for situations where there was extreme negligence, recklessness, egregious, or immoral conduct.
 The purpose is to punish this behavior and discourage such behavior from happening again.

 Amounts of Damage Awards